Stop measuring for reporting.

 Use this in 15 minutes

-π Put it in the Triangle.
-Define why it matters and what action it should trigger.
+- Define why it matters and what action it should trigger

-π Open the Metrics Universe and pick one companion metric that adds truth (outcome, quality, team health).
+- Start with one companion metric that adds truth (outcome, quality, team health)

-π Bring both to your next retro.
-Ask one question.
-"What did we learn, and what will we change?"
+- Ask one question.
+"What did we learn, and what will we change?

 Free.
 No email required.